When it comes to knowing what to bring home from your holiday in Canada, do you know the best souvenirs from Canada?

 The quintessential Canadian beer is Molson Canadian.
 Molson sponsored one of the best television commercials ever, which you should definitely watch:

 One of the famous Canadian products, Molson Canadian is a 5% alcohol lager beer, first introduced in 1959.
 Most Canadians have had an MC or two in their lifetimes :-).
+If you’re asking yourself what to get from Canada, Molson Canadian is a great choice.

 You can take a case or two of Molson Canadian home with you, but be careful about the liquor import laws of your country first.
 It might be safer if you were to taste a Molson Canadian or two while you’re visiting Canada.